 The Department of Applied Behavioral Science offers several types of awards annually, including recognition awards for outstanding achievement in the specialty area and a couple of scholarship awards.
 A summary of recent undergraduate awards provided through the Department are provided below.

-For a full listing of financial award available through KU, review KU scholarship opportunities through Admissions and the College of Liberal Arts and Sciences scholarships and awards offerings.
+For a full listing of financial award available through KU, review KU scholarship opportunities through Admissions.

 Scholarship and Fellowship Awards

 The Department of Applied Behavioral Science awards the Helen Jedlicka Mandigo Student Scholarships in Human Development and Family Life, which provides $500 to deserving undergraduate students.
 This endowed fund was generously established in 2004 by Helen Jedlicka Mandigo, a 1935 graduate of the Department of Home Economics, with a gift of $25,000.
 The fund provides "scholarship assistance for a deserving undergraduate or graduate student pursuing a degree in the department, and is administered through KU Endowment.
 The scholarship is based on need and merit, with an emphasis given to an individual who has shown strong potential for future participation in social leadership roles."

 2016 Shannon Altmeyer, Talley Friessen, Crissy Ryun

 2015 Elizabeth Ekis, Katie Griffith, Campbell Haug, Julia Martinez, Krista Newton

 2011 Jen Berman, Marjorie Cooper, Cara Smith, Kate Uxa

 2010 Bailey Bosc, Katie Guthrie, Abbigail Long, Laura White, Dana Wible

 Helen Jedlicka Mandigo Student Scholarship Fund Application Form (PDF; Self-submit by March 28th)